cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-analyze.md

 One of the values estimated by `ANALYZE` is the number of distinct values that appear in each column.
 Because only a subset of the rows are examined, this estimate can sometimes be quite inaccurate, even with the largest possible statistics target.
 If this inaccuracy leads to bad query plans, a more accurate value can be determined manually and then installed with `ALTER TABLE ...
 ALTER COLUMN ...
 SET STATISTICS DISTINCT` (see [ALTER TABLE](/docs/sql-statements/sql-statement-alter-table.md)).

-When Greenplum Database performs an `ANALYZE` operation to collect statistics for a table and detects that all the sampled table data pages are empty (do not contain valid data), Greenplum Database displays a message that a `VACUUM FULL` operation should be performed.
+When Cloudberry Database performs an `ANALYZE` operation to collect statistics for a table and detects that all the sampled table data pages are empty (do not contain valid data), Cloudberry Database displays a message that a `VACUUM FULL` operation should be performed.
 If the sampled pages are empty, the table statistics will be inaccurate.
 Pages become empty after a large number of changes to the table, for example deleting a large number of rows.
 A `VACUUM FULL` operation removes the empty pages and allows an `ANALYZE` operation to collect accurate statistics.

 If there are no statistics for the table, the server configuration parameter gp_enable_relsize_collection controls whether the Postgres Planner uses a default statistics file or estimates the size of a table using the `pg_relation_size` function.
 By default, the Postgres Planner uses the default statistics file to estimate the number of rows if statistics are not available.